MissionLiberty/MissionLiberty.github.io/_pages/about.md

 events for from 2016 through [Meetup](https://www.meetup.com/tallinn-libertarian-meetup/) and Facebook groups.
 After the pandemic, a few members of the groups decided to continue the activities as the separate initiative and named it “Mission: Liberty.”

-The best way to join us is to join the [meetup group](https://www.meetup.com/tallinn-libertarian-meetup/) or send a email to [us](mailto:info@missionliberty.ee).
+The best way to join us is to join the [meetup group](https://www.meetup.com/tallinn-libertarian-meetup/) or send an email to [us](mailto:info@missionliberty.ee).